 The Parent Advisory Committee (PAC)

 To facilitate this, we have the Parental Advisory Committee [PAC] which was formed to give parents a platform to share feedback that they have on any aspect of school life.
 The PAC is of the parents, by the parents, and for the students.
 The PAC is led by a Chairperson and Co-Chairperson who are ably supported by their team who oversees curriculum, co-curricular, communication, sports, boarding and facilities areas.
 Further, there are grade wise Yahoo Groups created by the PAC for parents to interact and discuss with each other, matters pertinent to school and their child’s grade-specific concerns.
 Each group is moderated by a parent moderator.
-This is what makes Indus one of thebest schools in the country.
+This unique approach to education is what makes Indus one of thebest schools in the country.